FerretDB/FerretDB/website/blog/2023-10-19-install-ferretdb-mongodb-alternative-ubuntu.md

 ## Bonus: Run FerretDB with the SQLite backend on Ubuntu

-Apart from the PostgreSQL backend, FerretDB also gives you an option to use the SQLite backend.
+Apart from the PostgreSQL backend, FerretDB also gives you the option to use the SQLite backend.
-But unlike PostgreSQL, SQLite is serverless, meaning it operates without the need for a separate server process or system.
+But unlike PostgreSQL, SQLite is serverless – it operates without the need for a separate server process or system.

 You can run FerretDB with the SQLite backend by providing the `--handler="sqlite"` flag when running FerretDB.